gridsome/gridsome/packages/source-contentful/README.md

 }
 ```

-The Contentful renderer is imported, then used to convert a parsed version of the response from the `page-query`.
+The Contentful renderer is imported, then used to convert the JSON response from the `page-query`.

 Custom parsing and more configuration details can be found on the [Contentful Rich Text HTML Render package documentation](https://www.npmjs.com/package/@contentful/rich-text-html-renderer)

 #### Embeded Assets (images in Rich text)

 The Contentful HTML renderer doesn't automatically render embeded assets, instead, you can configure how you want to render them using `BLOCK` types and the configuration options.

 To do so, import `BLOCKS` and setup a custom renderer before calling the `documentToHtmlString` method.
 Here, we're getting the image title and source url (contentful CDN src) and passing it to a string template.